What Do Special Education Teachers Do?

 Special education teachers:

-When parents and teachers work together, students receive consistent support at school and at home.
+When parents and teachers partner together, students benefit from consistent support both at school and at home, creating a stronger foundation for their success.

 Master of Education in Special Education with a Preliminary Ed Specialist Credential: Mild/Moderate with Internship Option (California)